Somalia: Prehistory

 Somalia was likely one of the first lands to be settled by early humans due to its location.
 Hunter-gatherers who would later migrate out of Africa likely settled here before their migrations.
 During the Stone Age, the Doian and Hargeisan cultures flourished here.
 The oldest evidence of burial customs in the Horn of Africa comes from cemeteries in Somalia dating back to the 4th millennium BC.
-The stone implements from the Jalelo site in the north were also characterised in 1909 as important artifacts demonstrating the archaeological universality during the Paleolithic between the East and the West.
+The stone implements from the Jalelo site in the north were also characterised in 1909 as important artefacts demonstrating the archaeological universality during the Paleolithic between the East and the West.

 According to linguists, the first Afroasiatic-speaking populations arrived in the region during the ensuing Neolithic period from the family's proposed urheimat ("original homeland") in the Nile Valley, or the Near East.

 The Laas Geel complex on the outskirts of Hargeisa in northwestern Somalia dates back approximately 5,000 years, and has rock art depicting both wild animals and decorated cows.
 Other cave paintings are found in the northern Dhambalin region, which feature one of the earliest known depictions of a hunter on horseback.
 The rock art is dated to 1,000 to 3,000 BC.
 Additionally, between the towns of Las Khorey and El Ayo in northern Somalia lies Karinhegane, the site of numerous cave paintings, which collectively have been estimated to be around 2,500 years old.

-The camel is believed to have been domesticated in the Horn region sometime between the 2nd and 3rd millennium BC.
+The camel is believed to have been domesticated in the Horn region between the 2nd and 3rd millennium BC.
 From there, it spread to Egypt and the Maghreb.